communication

 We had nothing to talk about.
 Literally nothing.
 We sat at dinner making small talk like strangers on a bad first date.
 We knew everything about each other and somehow nothing that mattered.

-I remember thinking: "This is the person I'm supposed to grow old with, and I don't even know what's on their mind."
+We remember the thought clearly: "This is the person we're supposed to grow old with, and we don't even know what's on each other's minds."

 That was the wake-up call.
 Uncomfortable, embarrassing, and exactly what we needed.

 Reconnection isn't a moment — it's a series of choices made over months.
-Here's what worked for us:
+These are the seven that worked for us, smallest first.

 It Took Longer Than We Wanted